 Students are in good academic standing unless they are academically dismissed, suspended, or on probation.
 Students on academic warning are still considered to be in good academic standing.

-The university's minimum standard for satisfactory academic achievement is 2.00 on a 4.00 scale.
-Students with at least 7 attempted credits and a cumulative GPA of less than 2.00 fall into one of three categories: warning, probation, and suspension.
+Students with at least 7 credits completed at Mason and a cumulative GPA of less than 2.00 fall into one of three categories: warning, probation, and suspension.
 All notations of academic standing are included in a student's permanent record.
+Students who plan to apply for financial aid should review the requirements for making Satisfactory Academic Progress (SAP), as found on the Financial Aid website, which differ from Academic Standing.
 The cumulative GPA range that defines each of the categories varies according to the credit level, as noted below:

 |Attempted Credit Hours:||Cumulative GPA Range:||Cumulative GPA Range:||Cumulative GPA Range:|

 Freshmen and transfer students in their first semester of study at Mason will receive probation as the strongest academic sanction.
 GPA retention levels, as stated above, will apply in all subsequent semesters.
 Students in this category should be on notice that they must improve their academic record to avoid suspension in future semesters; in particular they should consult their advisors and consider repeating courses to achieve academic good standing.